Bridge Multisections of Knotted Surfaces in $S^4$: Band surgery on multiplane diagrams

 Before we state the main technical result of this section (Thm \ref{thm:surgery_rhos_tubing}), we will describe examples of tuples $(\rho,f)$ for which we understand how $F_{\Tcal}$ and $F_{\Tcal[\rho,f]}$ are related.
+We delay explanations for Examples~\ref{ex:tubings}, \ref{ex:more_tubes}, and \ref{ex:crosscaps} until after Remark~\ref{rem:counting_tubes}, as this remark provides a concrete process for determining how $F_\Tcal$ changes.

 \begin{example}[Tubings] Fix $1\leq m \leq n-2$ and consider an admissible tuple $(\rho,f)$ having the following properties: (1) the arcs $\rho_i$ are type 1 for $i=1,\dots, m+1$ and type 0 otherwise, and (2) for $i=1,\dots, m$, the framing $f_i+f_{i+1}$ is zero whenever $\rho_i\cup \rho_{i+1}$ connects the same component of $L_i$.
-If $r$ is the number of arcs $\rho_i\cup \rho_{i+1}$ connecting distinct components of $L_i$, then the surface $F_{\Tcal[\rho,f]}$ is obtained from $F_{\Tcal}$ by adding $r$ 1--handles. \\ This fact follows from Remark \ref{rem:counting_tubes}.
-When $(n,m,r)=(n,m,0)$, $\Tcal[\rho,f]$ and $\Tcal$ represent isotopic surfaces.
+If $r$ is the number of arcs $\rho_i\cup \rho_{i+1}$ connecting distinct components of $L_i$, then the surface $F_{\Tcal[\rho,f]}$ is obtained from $F_{\Tcal}$ by adding $r$ 1--handles.
+See Example~\ref{ex:explain_tubings} for an explanation. \\ When $(n,m,r)=(n,m,0)$, $\Tcal[\rho,f]$ and $\Tcal$ represent isotopic surfaces.
 We will discuss more on this case in Section \ref{sec:perturbation}.
 When $(n,m,r)=(3,1,1)$ this corresponds to the tubing operation introduced in \cite{MTZ}.
 Figure \ref{fig:exam_tube} shows the fact that the spin of a 2--bridge knot is obtained by adding one 1--handle to a 2--component unlink of 2--spheres. \end{example}

 \begin{example}[More Tubings] Consider an admissible tuple $(\rho,f)$ satisfying the following condition: (1) if $\rho_i$ and $\rho_j$ type 1 arcs for some $i\neq j$, then $2<|i-j|<n-1$.
-If $t$ is the number of type 1 arcs, then the surface $F_{\Tcal[\rho,f]}$ is obtained from $F_{\Tcal}$ by adding $(t-1)$ 1--handles. \\ This fact follows from Remark \ref{rem:counting_tubes}.
-When $t=1$, $\Tcal[\rho,f]$ and $\Tcal$ represent isotopic surfaces (see Remark \ref{rem:0_pert} for more on this case).
+If $t$ is the number of type 1 arcs, then the surface $F_{\Tcal[\rho,f]}$ is obtained from $F_{\Tcal}$ by adding $(t-1)$ 1--handles.
+See Example~\ref{ex:explain_more} for an explanation. \\ When $t=1$, $\Tcal[\rho,f]$ and $\Tcal$ represent isotopic surfaces (see Remark \ref{rem:0_pert} for more on this case).
 Figure \ref{fig:exam_tube_2} shows how to use one 1--handle to turn a 2--component unlink of 2--spheres into the spin of a trefoil knot.
 We leave it as an exercise for the reader to see that this multiplane diagram is equivalent to some $\Tcal(\beta,(0,0))$ from Proposition \ref{prop:multisec_spun}. \end{example}